 An air conditioner is a major investment, and you expect it to work reliably for years.
 But the truth is, your system is only as good as its installation.
 A rushed or improper setup can be the hidden source of countless problems, from frustrating breakdowns to surprisingly high energy bills.
 These issues often look like mechanical failures, leading you to pay for one repair after another when the real culprit was the initial work.
 Let’s look at a few common installation mistakes that cause recurring AC headaches.

-Your AC is the Wrong Size for Your Home
+Is Your AC Unit the Wrong Size?

 When it comes to air conditioners, bigger isn’t always better.
 An oversized unit cools your home too quickly and shuts off before it has a chance to remove humidity, leaving the air feeling cold but clammy.
 This constant starting and stopping, known as short cycling, also puts a lot of stress on the components, leading to premature wear.
 On the flip side, an undersized unit will run nonstop without ever reaching the desired temperature, driving up your energy costs and straining the system.
 A professional residential HVAC installation always starts with a detailed calculation to find the perfect size for your home’s unique layout and needs.

-Poorly Designed or Installed Ductwork
+The Trouble with Poorly Designed Ductwork

 Think of your ductwork as the highway system for cool air.
 If it’s poorly designed, full of leaks, or improperly sealed, a lot of that conditioned air escapes into your attic or crawlspace before it ever reaches your living areas.
 This forces your AC to work much harder to cool your home, which means higher energy bills and unnecessary strain on the system.
 Over time, this added workload can lead to poor performance and even cause major components to fail.
 Ensuring your ductwork is correctly installed and sealed is just as important as the AC unit itself for efficient and reliable cooling.

-Faulty Electrical Wiring
+Spotting Faulty Electrical Wiring

 Your AC unit is a powerful piece of equipment that requires precise electrical connections to run safely and effectively.
 An improper installation can leave you with loose connections, incorrect wire sizes, or circuits that can’t handle the electrical load.
 These mistakes aren’t just inefficient; they’re serious safety hazards that can lead to tripped breakers, damaged components, or even electrical fires.
 A qualified technician will always check that every circuit is working correctly and providing the right voltage.
 This is a critical step that protects both your system and your home, and it’s a key part of our service maintenance programs.